robfairh/arfc.github.io/manual/expectations.md

 - **Be responsible:** for informing yourself about graduation requirements, departmental deadlines, career opportunities, and anything else that might impact your standing.
+- **Have a plan:** It is your responsibility to work with Katy to identify a research topic, identify research milestones and goals, plan your timeline toward progress, plan for conference submissions, prepare for manuscript submissions, prepare for your thesis proposals and defenses, etc. Get a calendar, consider a task manager, create a GANTT chart... whatever works for you.
+If at some point it seems like you don't have a plan, I will suggest all of these things.
+- **Be resourceful:** toward your independence as a researcher.
+You should actively explore the literature in your field, seek out solutions to your challenges, study independently in order to fill gaps in your own knowledge, and take the initiative to _try things out_ when you're curious to see what happens.
+- **Prioritize research:** by dedicating time and attention to it as you would a job.
+Your research support is tied to your research duties just as a paycheck is tied to a job.
+- **Graduate promptly:** I expect MS students to take two years and PhD students to take less than five years to complete all requirements and thesis defenses.
+  Of course there may be exceptions, but extenuating circumstances should be communicated well in advance.
+My role includes helping you to formulate a feasible thesis project.
+Yours, in turn, includes meeting the goals of that project or communicating when those deadlines are infeasible.
+- **Submit weekly reports:** these brief updates should note your completed progress, insights you've gained from reading, tables and charts you may have created, your plans for next week, any challenges to your progress, and anything else Katy should know to interpret your progress.
 - **Communicate with Katy:** regularly about your progress, your lack of progress, your challenges, your needs, your strengths, your weaknesses, and anything else that impacts my ability to support you in your pursuit of a graduate degree.
 - **Communicate with your colleagues:** regularly concerning relevant collaboration progress, challenges, and insights that impact the integrated success of the group.
+- **Collaborate:** with other members of the group.
+Group members should strive to work collaboratively with one another toward the [mission](/manual/mission) rather than in competition.
+- **Attend group meetings:** these will take place as often as once a week and graduate students are expected to attend and regularly present their work within these meetings.
+- **Be on time:** to meetings, because to do otherwise signals disrespect to your colleagues.
+Consistent lateness will not be tolerated.
 - **Be present:** I expect you to be accessible during normal working hours.
   Feel free to follow a schedule that works for you, work from home once in a while when you need to, focus on coursework when that needs to take priority,